By Sorsa Editorial

 print(f"Users following 2+ competitors: {len(overlap)}")

-For a deeper dive into this workflow, see the competitor analysis and target audience discovery guides in our docs.
+For a deeper version of this workflow, see the competitor analysis and target audience discovery guides in the docs.

 Feed into CRMs and ad platforms